 PCB Current Calculator

 The x and y variable in PCB current calculator depends on trace location on the printed circuit board.
-The values for x and y are higher for inner layer PCB as well as traces that lies in the center of printed circuit board.
-The width in PCB current calculator is then calculated by dividing the area with thickness of copper conductor in the layer.
-Thus, as a quick guide the increase in width will allow designer to pass more current from the printed circuit board.
+The values for x and y are higher for inner layer PCB as well as traces that lies in the center of the printed circuit board.
+The width in PCB current calculator is then calculated by dividing the area with the thickness of copper conductor in the layer.
+Thus, as a quick guide, the increase in width will allow the designer to pass more current from the printed circuit board.

 Other factors that are taken account in PCB current calculator are clearance between traces on the same layer.
 Clearance depends on the nature of circuit which is being designed.
 I.e. DC circuit or AC circuit as well as voltage level which is being applied to the electronics components.